CMB2/CMB2/README.txt

 * File handling improvement and fixes

 == Changelog ==

+= 0.7 =
+* Created 'cmb_show_on' filter to define your own Show On Filters, props @billerickson
+* Added page template show_on filter, props @billerickson
+* Improvements to the 'file' field type, props @randyhoyt
+* Allow for default values on 'radio' and 'radio_inline' field types, props @billerickson

 = 0.6.1 =
 * Enabled the ability to define your own custom field types (issue #28). props @randyhoyt